ibm-cloud-docs/codeengine/deploy.md

    For this example, select the existing `ibmcregistry` registry, select the `mynamespace2` namespace, select the `helloworld-repo` image, and select `1` as the value for `tag`.

 3. Click **Done**.
-You have selected your image in the registry to reference from your app.
+You selected your image in the registry to reference from your app.
 4. Click **Save and deploy** to save your change and deploy the app revision.
 5. After the application status changes to **Ready**, you can test the app revision by clicking **Test application**.
 To see the running app, click **Application URL**. `Hello World from {{site.data.keyword.codeengineshort}}` is displayed.